somucheffort/coco/README.md

 # running

-currently, it does not support repl, so only way to execute any coco is to run via file
+coco supports repl, but it is in not capable of some features.

+it is recommended to run files, rather than in repl itself

 ```bash
 $ cargo run filename.coco